Ordisoftware/Hebrew-Calendar/README.md

 #### 2019.10.16 - Version 3.1

-- Add option to use sun or moon omer for celebrations.
+- Add option to choose between sun or moon day count to determine celebrations to allow a more traditional use.

 #### 2019.10.14 - Version 3.0